 The following additional proposals have been put forward by Work Track members with respect to this category:

 Delegate these strings as gTLDs with the requirement of government support/non-objection until a future process is designed specifically for the delegation of three-character codes.

+Delegate these strings as gTLDs with the requirement of government support/non-objection only in cases where the applicant intends to use the TLD relates to the geographic meaning of the term.
+For all other cases, the TLD should be available with no letter of support/non-objection.

 The ISO should not be the source of 3-character strings used by ICANN to identify geographic names.